skittles9823/terminalmods/README.md

 # Terminal Modifications

 ## Description
-This module edits the files `system/etc/mkshrc` and `system/etc/bash/bashrc`.
+This module edits the file `system/etc/mkshrc`
 Which works the same as `.bashrc`/`.zshrc` on a Linux machine running bash or zsh respectively.

 ## Instructions
 - Install the module from the Magisk Manager's Downloads section, then reboot.
-- Navigate to /sdcard to find .aliases and .bashrc
+- Navigate to /sdcard to find .aliases

 ## Requirements
 - This module should be universal so if you have any issues don't hesitate to create an issue on GitHub and I'll look into it ASAP.